12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### What is the limit number of user in one GitHub organization ?
+### What is the maximum number of members allowed in one GitHub organization ?

 <details><summary>show</summary>
 <p>